alberto-lazari/computer-science/advanced-algorithms/notes.typ

 / Complexity: $O (m log n)$
 / Approximation factor: 2 (tight)

-Build an MST with Prim/Kruskal and return the full preorder chain (DFS with pre and post visits (with repetitions)) of the tree
+Build an MST with Prim/Kruskal and return the full preorder chain (DFS with pre visit) of the tree.
+The path will be possible because of the use of shortcuts, because the graph has to be complete for TSP

 === Eulerian circuit approach
 // TODO: find complexity